After-school and summer programs for teenagers can be transformative.

-What tweens and teens learn during their time away from school can help them develop leadership skills, acquire greater knowledge of themselves, and foster friendships with peers.
+What tweens and teens learn during their time away from school can help them develop social skills, leadership skills, greater knowledge of themselves, and foster friendships with peers.

 When young people have opportunities for leadership, understanding, and friendship, it can help them navigate adolescence in ways that advance their skills and feel good about themselves.
 Summer programs for teenagers help prepare older adolescents for a variety of roles they assume as they reach college-age and the workforce.
 When helping middle and high school students evaluate summer programs, ask the three following questions:

 Questions to Ask when Evaluating Programs for Teenagers

 One of the most important aspects of summer programs for older youth is whether they offer young people the opportunity to learn leadership skills.
 In particular, research suggests that adolescents should be provided with meaningful ways to assist in leading activities, contribute to program decision-making, and play an active role in making the program a success.
 When this occurs, young people learn to overcome challenges in the real world, like how to communicate and collaborate with others outside of their families and close circle of friends.

 Victor, age 19, participated in numerous summer programs for youth and volunteer activities during high school, including working in a hospital emergency room, at a petting zoo, and tutoring children.
 He also took advantage of Kiwanis programs and became a Key Club leader.
 Reflecting on these experiences, he said: “I believe that having the opportunities to both serve and lead at many levels had a strong shaping effect on who I am as a leader and a person today.”